bogdan7978/Cheatsheets/git_cheatsheet.md

-> Conotations '--' are reffered to as flag\
+> Connotations '--' are reffered to as flag\

 ### Info
 `git --version`\